Questions About the Netherlands

 an Antipodean travel company serving world travellers since 1983

-Odyssey Traveller specialises in crafting unforgettable experiences for mature-aged travellers, providing adventure and educational programs to small groups since 1983.
+Odyssey Traveller specialises in crafting unforgettable experiences for senior and mature-aged travellers interested in learning as a couple or solo traveller.
+Providing adventure and educational programs to escorted small group tours since 1983.
 Odyssey has built up a reasonable knowledge bank to answer questions about the Netherlands that travellers are likely to ask, as they make their plans to tour independently, or with us as part of a small group tour.
 We hope that this list of frequently asked questions and the answers we provide will help you with planning your next holiday.

 Read on, but please do not hesitate to contact us via the website, or through email or chat if you have more questions about the Netherlands or our other tours.

 The Netherlands (officially, Koninkrijk der Nederlanden or Kingdom of the Netherlands) is located in northwestern Europe, sharing borders with Belgium (south) and Germany (east) and with a coastline lying on the North Sea.
 Its official capital is Amsterdam, while its administrative capital is The Hague, which is also the location of the United Nations’ International Court of Justice and the International Criminal Court.

 “Netherlands” mean low-lying country in Dutch, derived from the fact more than half of the country’s total area does not lie higher than about a metre (or three feet) above sea level.
 Around a quarter of the country is actually below sea level.